2010 FIA GT1 World Championship: Drivers

 Each event comprised 48 drivers, with many of these drivers featuring in every round of the season.
 The full-season line-up included drivers from varying backgrounds, including experienced sports car drivers and relative newcomers.
 Seven former FIA GT Champions were contracted with teams, including three-time co-champions Michael Bartels and Andrea Bertolini once again sharing a Vitaphone Maserati.
 Fellow three-time champion Christophe Bouchut drove one of Münnich Motorsports' Lamborghinis, while 1998 champion Ricardo Zonta returned with the fellow Lamborghini at Reiter.
 1999 champion and the record holder for most FIA GT wins, Karl Wendlinger was enlisted by Swiss Racing Team for Nissan while 2000 champion Jamie Campbell-Walter drove the Nissan of Sumo Power.
 2003 champion Matteo Bobbi returned to a Maserati for the Hegersport squad.
-Other sports car veterans included 2004 24 Hours of Le Mans winner Seiji Ara at Swiss Racing, 2007 FIA GT3 Champion Henri Moser at Hexis, 2008 Le Mans Series champions Tomáš Enge and Stefan Mücke co-driving for Young Driver AMR, former American Le Mans Series champions Mika Salo and Oliver Gavin driving a Mad-Croc Corvette, and two-time Super GT champion Michael Krumm with Sumo Power.
+Other sports car veterans included 2004 24 Hours of Le Mans winner Seiji Ara and 2007 FIA GT3 Champion Henri Moser at Swiss Racing, 2008 Le Mans Series champions Tomáš Enge and Stefan Mücke co-driving for Young Driver AMR, former American Le Mans Series champions Mika Salo and Oliver Gavin driving a Mad-Croc Corvette, and two-time Super GT champion Michael Krumm with Sumo Power.

 Several drivers already had world championship experience in other forms of motorsport, including the Formula One World Championship and World Touring Car Championship.
 Romain Grosjean moved directly from a 2009 seat at Renault F1 to drive for Matech Competition in GT1, while former Formula One driver Enrique Bernoldi, who had won races during his rookie season in the 2009 FIA GT Championship, switched to Vitaphone Maserati.
 Jean-Denis Délétraz was another driver with experience in grand prix racing.
 Drivers making the transition from touring car racing to sports cars included Hegersport founder Altfrid Heger and 2005 WTCC Independents Champion Marc Hennerici.

 A unique driver line-up amongst the field of 24 cars was the No.6 Matech Ford which featuring the only females in the series.
 The two Swiss women, Natacha Gachnang and Cyndie Allemann, both had experience in various open wheel racing series, but were teaming together to make their debuts in sports car racing.